Geocaching

 Geocaching is an outdoor recreational activity, in which participants use a Global Positioning System (GPS) receiver or mobile device and other navigational techniques to hide and seek containers, called “geocaches” or “caches”, at specific locations marked by coordinates all over the world.
 Or – to describe it in a funny way: I use multi million Dollar satellites to find Tupperware in the woods 😉

-I became a cache junkie Christmas 2017 – and I really like it & managed to find over 11000 caches in six years (~ 4 caches a day on average).
+I became a cache junkie Christmas 2017 – and I really like it & managed to find over 13500 caches in seven years (~ 5 caches a day on average).
 I get to places I have never been before (although in my home zone) and I am seeing nature with different eyes.
 And remember: not all who wonder around are lost – some are just geocaching 🙂

 My slogans: Live – Love – Laugh – Log and Adventure is the only way to steal time to death